pguyot/Einstein/Drivers/MacOS Serial Driver/README.txt

 The driver skeleton is launching as a driver in an unprotected machine.
 It creates the BSD device files for a durect serial connection and a terminal connection.
-It receives commands to set the baud rate and other serial port settings via "ioctl" to "/dev/cu.Einstein", and it tries to recive serial data sent from an external app,
+It receives commands to set the baud rate and other serial port settings via "ioctl" to "/dev/cu.Einstein", and it tries to receive serial data sent from an external app,

 FIXME: but is not received by the KEXT yet.